Universal Access to Early Childhood Education

 What is Universal Access?

 Universal access to early childhood education ensures that a quality, early childhood education program is available for all children in the year before full-time school (often referred to as preschool or kindergarten).
-The program is to be delivered by a qualified early childhood teacher for 15 hours per week or 600 hours a year, with a focus on participation by Indigenous children, vulnerable and disadvantaged children.
+The program is to be delivered by a qualified early childhood teacher for 600 hours a year, with a focus on participation by Indigenous children, as well as vulnerable and disadvantaged children.

 Who funds Universal Access?

-States and territories are responsible for the provision of preschool.
-Since 2008, the Australian Government has made available in excess of $2.8 billion to states and territories through a series of National Partnership arrangements to raise participation levels and more hours of exposure to preschool education.
+States and territories are responsible for the delivery of preschool.
+Since 2008, the Australian Government has made $3.2 billion available to states and territories through a series of National Partnership agreements.

 Details of this commitment are provided in the National Partnership Agreement on Universal Access to Early Childhood Education.